James Avery (American colonist): Biography

 James Avery was prominent in matters relating to the church and the references to him in such connection are numerous.
 The church record kept by the Rev. Mr. Bradstreet begins October 5, 1670, the day of ordination.
 It opens with the following: "Members of the church, Lieutenant James Avery and. wife, Thomas Miner and wife, James Morgan, senior and wife."

 In his famous diary, Thomas Minor makes frequent reference to James Avery with whom he was to be connected by the marriage of three of his children.
 James Avery was expected to watch the spiritual interests of the church.
 There was then a close union between church and state, each being a part of the other.
 The Congregational church was fully "established" wholly it orthodox", and the only one recognized by law.
 The minister's salary was raised by public tax.
 As early as 1678, the people on the east side of the great river (Thames), through James Avery, petitioned the general court for a church and minister of their own.
 In 1687, after persistent petitionings in which James Avery was prominent, it was ordered that for the future they should have liberty to invite the minister of the town to preach m their side of the river every third Sabbath during the four most inclement months of the year.

 The work that he had thus begun was continued by his sons and, in 1702, the church on the east side of the river for which he had so long labored became a reality.
-Although he did not live to see the happy termination of his endeavor, he is justly considered me of the founders of the First Church of New London.
+Although he did not live to see the happy termination of his endeavor, he is justly considered me of the founders of the First Church of Groton.
 In the two hundred years since then four buildings have housed the organization.
 The fourth was completed in 1902.
 Its walls are built of field stone gathered from the many Avery and other farms in Groton.
 The memorial window in the front of the church, is dedicated, by his descendants, to Captain James Avery, in whose active brain originated the idea of a church organization east of the "Great River."